Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ==== Validation
 \
+- *Extend*

-- *Extend:* The redeemer will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.
+  The redeemer will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.

   - Validate that the value of the UTxO is increased as long as the Datum is updated with the Service NFT Token Name.

   - Validate that the extension of the service follows the Service provider rules / datum.

+- *Unsubscribe*

-- *Unsubscribe:* The redeemer will allow anyone with an Account NFT to spend an Account UTxO to unlock funds back to their address.
+  The redeemer will allow anyone with an Account NFT to spend an Account UTxO to unlock funds back to their address.

   - Validate the user with an Account NFT asset spends a Payment UTxO.